- $68.8 bln pension commits up to $350 mln in February

 “If anything, we may do less as valuations are high and terms and conditions tight,” he said. “$2.4 (billion) is our base-case projection, but the most likely ‘miss’ would be less not more.”

-The Oregon Investment Council manages the investment assets of the Oregon Public Employees’ Retirement Fund, which valued its private equity portfolio at $14.8 billion as of Jan.
-31. Oregon has a 21.5 percent allocation to private equity, slightly above its target.
+The Oregon Investment Council manages the investment assets of the Oregon Public Employees’ Retirement Fund.
+The fund has a 21.5 percent allocation to private equity, slightly above its 20 percent target.